 Offering text captions that are synchronized with videos is an increasingly common practice on the web, in movies, on TV, and at live events.
 These captions are essential for those who cannot hear or have difficulty hearing the audio.
 Making transcripts available is an additional and important component of providing full access to all who are unable to use audio and video, including those who have limited bandwidth, people who lack time, or have a disability.
-Transcripts include descriptions of what is onscreen.
-And like captions, they should identify who is speaking and indicate important sound effects.
+It also improves comprehension and boosts SEO.

 Captions and transcripts are not just for people with hearing difficulties.
 For example, captioning helps many others -- very likely including you.